d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-Finally, it is important to remember that when you deploy machine learning systems you are not simply minimizing negative log likelihood or maximizing accuracy—you are automating some kind of decision process.
+Finally, it is important to remember that when you deploy machine learning systems you are not simply minimizing negative log likelihood or maximizing accuracy---you are automating some kind of decision process.
 Often the automated decision-making systems that we deploy can have consequences for those subject to its decisions.
 If we are deploying a medical diagnostic system,